Barcelona – My Travels to Spain’s Artsy City

 We stayed at the Hotel Arts Barcelona.
 Their enormous caged skyscraper is visible throughout most of the city and is one of the luxurious Ritz Carlton brands.
 My family (my husband, Eddie, and our daughters, Taylor and Peyton) were bumped up to a concierge level room offering us access to a lounge with five complimentary food and drink presentations per day.
 Although we were impressed by the selection of cheeses, salads, appetizers, and desserts, we are most excited about the free beverages.
 This helped us save a ton of money!

-Hotel Arts has the most beautiful outdoor pool with private seating groups and lounges that were big enough for my daughters and I to share.
+Hotel Arts offers the most beautiful outdoor pool with private seating groups and lounges that were big enough for my daughters and me to share.
 The views from the pool level were amazing!
 Our hotel room was modern and functional with a long corridor between the living room and the bedroom.
 It had state-of-the-art entertainment centers, as well.
 The bathroom was sleek and mostly decorated in beautiful marble.

 The time difference was not easy for us and we found ourselves ordering pizza from room service at 4AM several nights.
 The 43 Spa at Hotel Arts was one of the best that I have ever visited.
 I even ran into TV actress Sandra Oh there.